bmar1/bmar1/README.md

 ## 🚀 About Me

 Performance-focused software developer with 1 year of experience building full-stack applications.
-I love optimizing systems and solving complex problems through code.
-When I'm not programming, you'll find me gaming or learning about new technologies.
+I love creating efficient, interesting solutions to complex problems through code.
+If I'm not programming, you'll find me learning about new technologies or furthering my interests in several fields, through personal development, physically and mentally.

 **Recent Achievements:**
 - 📈 Reduced application load times by **20%**